 - Poor treatment by nearby property owners

-Guidelines for making a claim for a trip on a footpath with us include, but are not limited to:
+Guidelines for making a claim with us include, but are not limited to:

 - You must have been injured

-- It must have occurred on a public footpath or road
+- It must have occurred in a public space

 - It was someone else’s fault or the fault of a local authority